konstantinmuenster/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

 To use Gatsby Theme Portfolio Minimal, you need to have a Gatsby project.
 If you have an existing one, you can skip the next part and follow the instructions for adding Portfolio Minimal to an existing Gatsby site.

-### Setup A New Gatsby Site With Portfolio Minimal
+### Set up A New Gatsby Site With Portfolio Minimal

-If you are creating a new site and want to use the Gatsby Theme Portfolio Minimal, you can use the Gatsby Theme Portfolio Minimal Starter.
+If you are creating a new site and want to use the Gatsby Theme Portfolio Minimal, you can use the Gatsby Starter Portfolio Minimal Theme.
 This will generate a new site that already has the theme pre-configured.

 1. Install the Gatsby CLI